Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 * Use a widely used default, e.g. 1 or 42 or 1234 or 1337.
 * Use the current date as an integer, e.g. DDMMYYYY.
+* Look at the clock and use the current minute and/or second value.
+* Roll die and use the number that comes up.

 Then record what you chose and how you chose it in your project log.